FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

-Neither of the two recommendations are made into requirements, because it is not easy to tell when the difference is big enough, in a way thay would be dis-entangled from other Measurer freedoms.
+Neither of the two recommendations are made into requirements, because it is not easy to tell when the difference is big enough, in a way that would be dis-entangled from other Measurer freedoms.

 ### Controller